practicalli/engineering-playbook/docs/continuous-integration/docker/images.md

 [:globe_with_meridians: Clojure - official Docker Image](https://hub.docker.com/_/clojure/) - built by the Clojure community, provides tools to build Clojure projects (Clojure CLI, Leiningen)

+Use the Clojure image within a `Dockerfile`, specifying `tools-deps` or `lein` variants

+!!!
+EXAMPLE "Clojure CLI Docker Image as builder stage"
+    ```dockerfile title="Dockerfile"
+    FROM clojure:tools-deps AS builder
+    ```

 The Clojure image is built from the equivalent Eclipse Temurin image which can be used as the run-time image for a Multi-stage Dockerfile final stage.
 As the build and final stages are built upon the same underlying image, a separate base stage is not required.

 [:globe_with_meridians: Clojure - official Docker Image](https://hub.docker.com/_/clojure/){target=_blank .md-button}

+!!!
+HINT "Multi-stage Dockerfile for Clojure"